gee-community/example-scripts/feature.set.md

 - *newFeature* is the new feature.
 - *oldGeometry* is the specified geometry, given as an EE geometry object or as a GeoJSON object representing either a geometry or a feature.
-- *pairsOfPropertiesAndValues* is the specified properties and new values, given as a comma-separated sequence (or a dictionary) of property name strings, each immediately followed by its new value.
+- *pairsOfPropertiesAndValues* are the specified properties and new values, given as a comma-separated sequence (or a dictionary) of property name strings, each immediately followed by its new value.